-We also had Abdoulaye Barro, a government representative from Senegal, who highlighted the challenges around providing social protection to informal labourers, and Senegal’s efforts in this regard.
+We also had Abdoulaye Barrow, Deputy Permanent Representative of Senegal to the UN, who highlighted the challenges around providing social protection to informal labourers, and Senegal’s efforts in this regard.
 Finally, Helge Zeitler, representing the EU delegation to the UN, talked about the EU’s human rights guidelines and how they provide a framework to decent work.

 Savio, WaterAid’s Global Campaigns Director and our lead for the HLPF, summed it up aptly to the room.
 He pointed out that collectively we have two choices: 1) to return home and forget about what we’ve each heard today, or 2) to call on member states with renewed vigour to do something concrete about these issues, once and for all.

 And for us here at WaterAid, the first option is simply not an option at all.

 - Avinash Kumar, Director of Programmes and Policy, WaterAid India @Avinashkoomar

 10 July: Releasing funding sources to finance the goals

 Today at the HLPF we had the opportunity for some in-depth thinking about where our work fits in the broader landscape of both sustainable development and addressing inequalities (a main focus of this year’s session).